PsyTeachR/reprores-v2/book/02-repro.md

 ### Working Directory

 Where should you put all of your files?
 When developing an analysis, you usually want to have all of your scripts and data files in one subtree of your computer's directory structure.
-Usually there is a single `r glossary("working directory")` where your data and scripts are stored.
+Usually there is a single <a class='glossary' target='_blank' title='The filepath where R is currently reading and writing files.' href='https://psyteachr.github.io/glossary/w#working-directory'>working directory</a> where your data and scripts are stored.

 Your script should only reference files in three locations, using the appropriate format.